Skip to main content

 NochMall - das Gebrauchtwarenkaufhaus der BSR

-Tech enthusiasts who like to try out new things but don't want to buy right away are in good hands with Grover.
-The Berlin-based start-up offers gadgets such as smartphones and VR glasses for rent instead of buying.
+Tech enthusiasts who like to try out new things but don’t want to buy them straight away are in good hands at Grover .
+The Berlin-based start-up offers gadgets such as smartphones and VR headsets for hire rather than for sale.

-Sustainability is a priority in the unpacked shops (Unverpackt Läden).
-And the Berliner Stadtreinigung has established NochMall, a department store for second-hand goods.
-Of course, you can also shop sustainably at Berlin's numerous flea markets.
+With NochMall , Berlin’s city cleaning service has established its own department store for second-hand goods.
+Of course, you can also enjoy great shopping at Berlin’s numerous flea markets.

-Microsoft invites you to discuss and experiment at the digital eatery (Unter den Linden 17, Mitte).
+Microsoft invites you to the digital eatery (Unter den Linden 17, Mitte) to discuss and experiment.
 Here you can have lunch and take part in free workshops or even an Xbox party.
-O2's BASECAMP (Mittelstraße 51, Mitte) also sees itself as a debate space for digital culture and serves coffee and small dishes on the side.
-At the Factory Kitchen you can enjoy breakfast, lunch and coffee and get infected by the entrepreneurial spirit of this largest German start-up campus (locations: Rheinsberger Straße 76/77, Mitte and at Lohmühlenstraße 65 at Görlitzer Park in Treptow).
-If you're interested in Berlin's young entrepreneurial scene, you should also stop by for a coffee at Berlin's oldest coworking space, St. Oberholz at Rosenthaler Straße 72A in Mitte.
+O2’s BASECAMP (Mittelstraße 51, Mitte) also sees itself as a forum for debate on digital culture and serves coffee and light meals on the side.
+If you’re interested in Berlin’s young entrepreneurial scene, you should also pop in for a coffee at Berlin’s oldest co-working space, St. Oberholz at Rosenthaler Straße 72A in Mitte.

 Gewächshaus der ECF-Farm mit Basilikumanbau

-Berlin's restaurant scene is not only multicultural, but also innovative.
-AERA bakes gluten-free sourdough bread, WoopWoop Icecream makes fresh ice cream in seconds by mixing fresh ingredients with -196°C liquid nitrogen.
-The FREArestaurant returns food scraps to supplier farms as valuable compost, and Café Botanico grows the fresh ingredients of its dishes in its own permaculture garden.
+Berlin’s restaurant scene is not only multicultural but also innovative.
+AERA bakes gluten-free sourdough bread, whilst WoopWoop Icecream produces fresh ice cream in a matter of seconds by mixing fresh ingredients with liquid nitrogen at -196°C. At Mikrokosmos ( Reichenbergstraße 122), menus featuring mealworms and grasshoppers are served, and Café Botanico grows the fresh ingredients for its dishes in its own permaculture garden.

-The ECF farm on the grounds of the Malzfabrikcombines urban farming with aquaponics and uses the fresh capital perch to fertilise the aromatic capital basil that thrives magnificently above the aquariums.
-Both fish and basil are available for sale directly on site, or at the local supermarket.
-In many EDEKA stores, you can also harvest lettuce and herbs fresh from the vertical gardening facilities of the Berlin start-up Infarm.
-And the startup SPRK.global has developed an algorithm by means of which surplus food can be located and redistributed and used accordingly.
+The ECF Farm on the grounds of the Malzfabrik combines urban farming with aquaponics and uses fresh ‘Capital Perch’ to fertilise the aromatic ‘Capital Basil’, which thrives magnificently above the aquariums.
+Both fish and basil are available for purchase on site, or at the local supermarket.
+And the start-up SPRK.global Anthropia has developed an algorithm that enables surplus food to be located, redistributed and utilised accordingly.

-Tip 10: On the road: fast and sustainable mobility concepts
+Tip 10: Fast and convenient on the go: sustainable mobility concepts

 Neue U-Bahnstation Rotes Rathaus der Linie U5

-Anyone travelling in Berlin can easily do without a car.
-The city, start-ups and the Berlin Transport Authority (BVG) have jointly set up a tightly knitted mobility network that works equally well for Berliners and visitors to Berlin.
-The best thing to do is to download the Jelbi app onto your smartphone before your trip to Berlin.
-Here you will find all public transport connections paired with offers for the last mile, such as electric scooters, rental bikes, e-mopeds, car sharing, electric cars, taxis and of course the BVG shuttle service BerlKönig.
+Anyone travelling around Berlin can easily do without a car.
+The city, start-ups and the Berliner Verkehrsbetriebe (BVG) have jointly established a highly effective mobility network that works equally well for Berliners and visitors alike.
+It’s best to download the Jelbi app onto your smartphone before your trip to Berlin.
+Here you’ll find all public transport connections combined with last-mile options such as electric scooters, bike hire, e-mopeds, car-sharing, electric cars, taxis and, of course, the BVG shuttle service BerlKönig – though this is set to be replaced by new on-demand services by the end of 2025.
+To this end, the Berlin Transport Authority is collaborating with the company Via Transportation.
+Among other things, the New York-based company develops ride-pooling algorithms for on-demand services provided by public transport operators in 35 countries.

-Tip: With the Berlin WelcomeCard, you not only travel for free on all public transport, but also receive discounts to numerous attractions in Berlin.
+Tip: With the Berlin WelcomeCard , you not only travel for free on all public transport, but also receive discounts at numerous attractions in Berlin.

 Berlin WelcomeCard